yeeydu/react-backend-django/README.md

 file to keep track of all packages you install
 - pip freeze > requirements.txt
-install al packages for the project like (npm install)
+install all packages for the project like (npm install)
 - pip install -r requirements.txt

 migration